Travel tips about Egypt

 Have A TOUR GUIDE

 When you plan a trip to Egypt it isn’t an easy task.
 From accommodation to transportation

 You'd better have a tour guide as Egypt is a very unique and difficult country to travel to if you don’t have any prior experience.

 One of the most important skills you need to have a positive experience in Egypt is the skill of negotiating.
 Everything is negotiable in Egypt and it’s expected from buying a water from the corner store to shopping for souvenirs at the market..etc haggling is a must.

 UBER IN CAIRO

-When we talk about Uber you should know that you can get your first ride free (up to 70 LE or approximately $4 ) when having a new Uber account.
+When we talk about Uber you should know that you can get your first ride free ( approximately $4 ) when having a new Uber account.

 While taxis are safe and easy to use, Uber is definitely your best choice if you’re looking to move around the city without worries.